Clinical Trials Leadership

 Patient and Community Representatives

 The RECOVER Initiative’s National Community Engagement Group (NCEG) also works to ensure that RECOVER research meets the needs of patients, caregivers, and community members.
-NCEG works closely with the leaders of RECOVER studies and clinical trials, as well as other RECOVER groups, to guide them on the best ways to engage with participants and the community.
+NCEG works closely with the leaders of RECOVER observational cohort studies and clinical trials, as well as other RECOVER groups, to guide them on the best ways to connect with participants and the Long COVID community.

 Clinical Trials (CT) Steering Committee

-The RECOVER CT Steering Committee ensures that the clinical trials align with the overall goals of the RECOVER Initiative by
+The RECOVER CT Steering Committee is a group of experts that makes sure the clinical trials align with the overall goals of the RECOVER Initiative by

-• formally reviewing and providing feedback on clinical trial protocols;
+• Formally reviewing and providing feedback on clinical trial protocols, or study plans

-• providing high-level guidance to ensure the clinical trials meet their scientific objectives and mission;
+• Providing high-level guidance to ensure the clinical trials meet their scientific goals

-• considering strategies to ensure timely implementation and addressing operational challenges; and
+• Considering strategies to ensure timely implementation and addressing operational challenges

-• requested changes to daily operations or procedures for RECOVER clinical trials; and
+• Requested changes to daily operations or procedures for RECOVER clinical trials

-• any other issues that might impact the scientific goals of the studies.
+• Any other issues that might impact the goals of the clinical trials

 CT Steering Committee Voting Members